 Providing tax representation, income tax return preparation, and tax consulting services nationwide as well as internationally.

 Taxpayers who receive an insurance reimbursement that exceeds their adjusted basis in the destroyed property may be subject to a capital gain.
-The adjusted basis is essentially what the taxpayer paid for the property, plus the cost of significant improvements, minus depreciation claimed over the years.
+The adjusted basis is essentially what the taxpayer paid for the property, plus the cost of improvements, minus depreciation claimed over the years.
 Depreciation results from the property being a rental for some period of its ownership or from deducting a home office.
 The timely purchase of replacement property or rebuilding of the destroyed property can provide relief from some or all of the capital gain.
 Seek professional help from an EA (enrolled agent) or a CPA!!

 IMPORTANT: I changed the passwords for the client area and the tax organizers for my existing clients.
 Please email or call me for the new password.
-Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 tax returns, as well as other tax-related news!
+Finally, please be sure to read the BLOG section weekly, as I will share important information relevant to preparing your 2024 and 2025 tax returns, as well as other tax-related news!

 BACKGROUND